-- 7.8.1 Accessibility is an important element of a viable, attractive and thriving town centre.
+7.8.1 Accessibility is an important element of a viable, attractive and thriving town centre.
 Accessibility refers to public transport, car parking provision, and pedestrian and cycle links.
 The availability and cost of town centre parking can determine what mode of transport to use and can also influence the business performance of the CSA.
-Monmouth town centre is reasonably well provided for in this respect, with 4 fairly central car parks not including the provision on Monnow Street which provides 39 spaces, 2 of which are disabled spaces.
-The other 4 car parks provide 363 spaces of which 36 are disabled spaces with 4 electric vehicle charging spaces available at the Glendower Street car park.
-It appears that the car parks within the town are popular and well used.
+Monmouth town centre is reasonably well provided for in this respect, with 5 fairly central car parks not including the provision on Monnow Street.
+The 5 central car parks provide 402 spaces of which 38 are disabled spaces

+- with 4 electric vehicle charging spaces available at the Glendower Street car park.
+It appeared that the car parks within the town were popular and well used at the time of the 2021 survey.
 There is additional parking at the Waitrose store, however this is time limited at 1 hour. - 7.8.2 Monmouth also plays a role as an important public transport node.
 The town bus station is ideally located within the town centre and bus services serve a relatively wide catchment; including Gloucester; Newport; Hereford; Abergavenny and Ross-on-Wye.
 The town is not served by the rail network. - 7.8.3 Although the town centre is built on a slight hill, in terms of pedestrians, Monnow Street retains a relatively gentle topography.
 The further widening of pavements at the top of Monnow Street as well as the public realm works in Agincourt Square has been advantageous for pedestrians and made the Monmouth CSA more accessible.
-The pedestrianisation of Church Street, Beaufort Court and The Oldway Centre provides a large area of traffic free shopping.
+The pedestrianisation of Church Street, Beaufort Court and The Oldway Centre provide a large area of traffic free shopping.
 The town is also the nodal point for the public footpath network, with a national cycle route also passing through the town.

 7.9.1 Monmouth's commercial core falls within a designated conservation area that retains its 18th Century appearance with large coaching inns and large town houses.
-The remains of a castle, town wall, medieval street plan and fortified bridge provides an attractive historic environment for the town.
+The remains of a castle, town wall, medieval street plan and fortified bridge provide an attractive historic environment for the town.
 The recently completed public realm works in Agincourt Square also enhance the environment at this end of the CSA.
-The town centre's environmental quality is generally high with limited evidence of litter and graffiti.
+The town centre's environmental quality is generally high with limited evidence of litter and graffiti at the time of the 2021 retail survey.